kaylalarson1990/Portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can view the portfolio at (https://kaylalarson1990.github.io/Portfolio/)
+You can view the portfolio [here](https://kaylalarson1990.github.io/Portfolio/)